mneil/lambda-packager/README.md

 ### Features

 - Fast, runs on your machine and doesn't require any other tools
-- Creates a distinct fingerprint of your package to solve the [lambda update problem with cloudformation](https://stackoverflow.com/questions/47426248/aws-lambda-code-in-s3-bucket-not-updating)
+- Creates a unique name for your package containing the git sha and a distinct fingerprint to solve the [lambda update problem with cloudformation](https://stackoverflow.com/questions/47426248/aws-lambda-code-in-s3-bucket-not-updating)
 - Can easily run in CI/CD pipelines
 - Installs production dependencies only